 Dr Diego Ossa MD, MSc

-He is strong believer that molecular diagnostics can help physicians achieve better patient outcomes through personalised therapies, which can translate into improved health-care provision and better value-for-money alternatives.
+Diego is a strong believer in personalised medicine.
+He thinks that molecular diagnostics provides patients with the opportunity to achieve better outcomes through personalised therapies, which can translate into better health-care provision and better value-for-money alternatives.

 Professor Mark Sculpher BA (Hons), MSc, PhD